 The minutes of the meeting held on November 8, 2019 are attached in the Information Statement and posted at the company website.
-Copies of the minutes shall also be distributed to the stockholders before the meeting.
+Copies of the said meeting shall also be distributed to the stockholders before the meeting.

-Ratification of the approval on the purchase of 100% interest in Wavemaker US Fund Management Holdings, LLC.
+Discussion on the purchase of Wavemaker US Fund Management Holdings, LLC.